CNBC Awards

 Traditional farming methods relied on uniform practices across entire fields.
 Farmers applied seeds, fertilizers, and pesticides at a consistent rate based on average field conditions.
 However, this approach overlooked natural variations in soil, moisture, and nutrients, often leading to inefficient input use and uneven crop performance.

 Each section of land has different characteristics, from soil texture to water retention levels.
 Applying the same treatment across the field can result in overuse in some areas and underperformance in others.
-To address this, the agriculture industry is shifting toward more precise and data-driven farming methods.
+To address this, the smart agriculture revolution in Malaysia is pushing farms toward more precise and data-driven methods.

 With the help of data analytics, sensors, and automated equipment, inputs can be applied more accurately and efficiently.
 The following section explores how variable rate agriculture works and why it is becoming essential in modern farming.